 The crazy thing is, one year later it actually seems to have worked.

 The people I have coached confound my expectations.
 They are C-level executives, computer programmers, bankers, and accountants.
 Leave every expectation you have surrounding bipolar people and their temperament or personality type at the door.
 Just know, above all, we are here.
 And there are a lot of us.
-The recovery rate for bipolar disorder is 80%.
-(Health Central) Mostly you can’t tell us apart from anybody else.
+Mostly you can’t tell us apart from anybody else.
 Because when the medication works well for us, like most other Americans, we’d much rather concentrate on our lives and families and hobbies than on getting riled up with anything that resembles activism.